Mental Health and Smoking

-Though it has lost its ‘public’ appeal, it is still a major issue and addiction within our families and workplaces.
+Though it has lost its ‘public’ appeal, smoking is still a major physical and mental health issue within our families and workplaces.
 Smoking cessation is the focus of many workplace wellness programs because tobacco addiction has an negative impact on absenteeism, productivity and benefits usage.
-It is costing us at a government, corporate and a personal level.
+Mental health and smoking impacts all of us at a government, corporate and a personal level.

-Wouldn’t it be great, if we could prevent the up and coming generations from having to face the ‘futility’ of quitting, of being a ‘slave’ to their addiction, or experiencing the devastating impact of their ‘habit’.
+Wouldn’t it be great, if we could prevent the younger generations from having to face the ‘futility’ of quitting, of being a ‘slave’ to their addiction, or experiencing the devastating mental health impact of their ‘habit’.

-My hope for my sons is that they are never tempted to ‘try’ it, feel insecure enough to use it to help them in social situations, or heaven forbid, think that it will make them ‘cooler’.
+My hope for my sons is that they are never tempted to ‘try’ it, feel insecure enough to use it to help them in social situations, or ever think that it will make them ‘cooler’.

-As a parent, I loved when they were younger and we would walk into the arena, past the smokers, and they would blurt out something along the lines of how gross it was, how it smelled bad or did they know that cigarettes were killing them.
-I love hearing them talk about how they want to be healthy and that good ‘athletes’ don’t smoke.
-And I know that the messages from their schools, their coaches and their parents are getting through, when they express their concern for family members and how they hope that they don't develop cancer because they are still smoking.
+As a parent, I loved when they were younger and we would walk into the arena, past the smokers, and they would blurt out something along the lines of how gross it was, how it smelled bad, or did that person know that cigarettes were killing them.
+I loved hearing them talk about how they want to be healthy and that good ‘athletes’ don’t smoke.
+And I know that the messages from their schools, their coaches and their parents are getting through, when they expressed their concern for family members and how they hope that they wouldn’t develop cancer because they were still smoking.

-So, if we know that it is harmful, why don’t we, as a society, just say no to tobacco altogether?
+So, if we know that smoking is harmful, why don’t we, as a society, just say no to tobacco altogether?
 Click to tweet

-Unfortunately, smokers bring in millions of dollars to the government through taxes and the smoking industry provides jobs and more money to those that produce and sell tobacco and cigarettes.
+Unfortunately, smokers bring in millions of dollars to the government through taxes and the tobacco industry provides jobs to those that produce and sell tobacco and cigarettes.
 We are as dependent on the income generated as the smokers are on the tobacco that they use.

 So, I go back to my original statement…we have come a long way…but the key to our success is to continue to convince the younger generation that it isn’t worth it.
-If they don’t start, then eventually the industry will die away, like unfortunately, those from the older generations who smoked their lives away.
+If they don’t start, then eventually the industry would die away.

 If you have some strategies to share – comment on this posting!